Drugs, Psychological Conditions, and Drug Abuse Rehabs

 - Methamphetamine damages the brain’s dopamine system resulting in problems with motor control and can cause learning impairment and emotional, memory and/or cognitive issues.

 - Cocaine overuse can lead to erratic and violent behavior, and an individual may exhibit signs of irritability, panic, anxiety, depression and paranoia.
-In some cases, cocaine addicts may experience “cocaine psychosis” in which they become detached from people, activities, and, in some instances, reality.
+Also, in some cases, cocaine addicts may experience “cocaine psychosis” in which they become detached from people, activities, and, in some instances, reality.

 - MDMA decreases serotonin, allowing confusion and depression to occur along with impaired cognition, emotion and motor function, and disruption to the working memory and attention processes.

 - Marijuana interferes with messages to the brain that affect perception, vision, hearing coordination and emotions.
-It can also negatively impact short-term memory functions.
-Individuals who abuse marijuana will often experience difficulty in engaging in tasks that require concentration and can develop an increased psychological dependence.
+Also, it can negatively impact short-term memory functions.
+So, individuals who abuse marijuana will often experience difficulty in engaging in tasks that require concentration and can develop an increased psychological dependence.

 - Opioids can produce feelings of restlessness and insomnia.
 Additionally, long-term psychological effects can result from hypoxia, a related condition that reduces oxygen flow to the brain, which can cause permanent brain damage or even result in a coma.